mui/material-ui/docs/data/material/components/links/links.md

 - For the best user experience, links should stand out from the text on the page.
 For instance, you can keep the default `underline="always"` behavior.
 - If a link doesn't have a meaningful href, [it should be rendered using a `<button>` element](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y/blob/HEAD/docs/rules/anchor-is-valid.md).

+Keyboard Accessibility:
+Make sure interactive (active) elements receives keyboard tab focus Make sure user can open the link / Activate the link using keyboard Enter key

+Screen reader
+Make sure the screen reader announce the descriptive link name when user tab to it If the link opens in new window or new browser tab, add the the help text in the code for SR users (Example "To know more about <org name> offers link opnes in new window)

+Others:

 {{"demo": "ButtonLink.js"}}